Alexandrian Wicca

 Alexandrian Wicca or Alexandrian Witchcraft is a tradition of the Neopagan religion of Wicca, founded by Alex Sanders (also known as "King of the Witches") who, with his wife Maxine Sanders, established the tradition in the United Kingdom in the 1960s.
-Alexandrian Wicca is similar in many ways to Gardnerian Wicca, and receives regular mention in books on Wicca as one of the religion's most widely recognized traditions.
+Alexandrian Wicca is similar in many ways to Gardnerian Wicca, and receives regular mention in books on Wicca as one of the religion's most widely recognised traditions.

 Origins and history

-The tradition is based largely upon Gardnerian Wicca, in which Sanders was trained, and also contains elements of ceremonial magic and Qabalah, which Sanders had studied independently.
+The tradition is based largely upon Gardnerian Wicca, in which Sanders was trained and initiated, and also contains elements of ceremonial magic and Qabalah, which Sanders had studied independently.

-Maxine Sanders recalls that the name was chosen when Stewart Farrar, a student of the Sanders', began to write What Witches Do.
-"Stewart asked what Witches who were initiated via our Covens should be called; after much discussion, he came up with "Alexandrian" which both Alex and I rather liked.
+Maxine Sanders recalls that the name was chosen when Stewart Farrar, a student of Alex Sanders, began to write What Witches Do.
+"Stewart asked what Witches who were initiated via our Covens should be called; after much discussion, he came up with 'Alexandrian' which both Alex and I rather liked.
 Before this time we were very happy to be called Witches".
-Conversely, the most recent edition of What Witches Do (2010) includes previously published interviews between Sanders and Farrar.
+The most recent edition of What Witches Do (2010) includes previously published interviews between Sanders and Farrar.

-Alexandrian Wicca is practiced outside of Britain, including Canada, Ireland, Portugal, Spain, the United States, Brazil and South Africa.
+Alexandrian Wicca is practised outside of Britain, including Canada, Ireland, Portugal, Spain, the United States, Brazil and South Africa.